boonchu/dockerlabs/RHEL7-docker.md

 ```
 * pushes docker images to remote docker registry
 ```
-- change the option on /etc/sysconfig/docker if you see error with unknown CA cert https issue OPTIONS=--selinux-enabled -H fd:// --insecure-registry server1.cracker.org:5000
+- change the option on /etc/sysconfig/docker if you see error with unknown CA cert https issue while you push it.
+OPTIONS=--selinux-enabled -H fd:// --insecure-registry server1.cracker.org:5000

 - restart docker service